- On-premises vector tile maps

 - Offline Mapbox Studio

-- Full suite of Mapbox APIs behind your firewall
+- Mapbox APIs behind your firewall

 Mapbox Atlas allows you to run Mapbox global maps on your own infrastructure, including behind a firewall or completely offline.
 Atlas includes an offline instance of the Mapbox Studio style editor, vector tiles, and has built-in support for custom tilesets.
 This means that you can run the Mapbox Maps APIs and Studio on a specific server or virtual private cloud that you have complete control over, then deploy to your web, mobile, or AR app.

-Mapbox Atlas supports the latest Mapbox vector map technology, including Mapbox GL JS, so maps render quickly and are highly customizable.
+Atlas supports the latest Mapbox vector map technology, including Mapbox GL JS, so maps render quickly and are highly customizable.

 To install and use Atlas, you must have a Mapbox user account with a valid Atlas license.
 Atlas ships with a single-user account that can be shared concurrently among many users.